thinkjs/www.thinkjs.org/view/en/doc/2.0/model_transaction.md

 Model provides `startTrans`, `commit` and `rollback` to operate transaction.

 - `startTrans` start a transaction
-- `commit` is used to commit transaction after your operations
+- `commit` is used for commit transaction after your operations
-- `rollback` will roll back if operation has exception
+- `rollback` is used for roll back if operation has exception

 #### ES6 Way